dannycahyo/crypto-market/README.md

 ### Models

-The [Models](https://github.com/dannycahyo/crypto-market/blob/main/src/market/models.ts)layer defines the structure and shape of the data used within the application.
+The [Models](https://github.com/dannycahyo/crypto-market/blob/main/src/market/models.ts) layer defines the structure and shape of the data used within the application.
 It focuses on establishing clear and consistent data models for entities such as Currency, PriceChange, or other relevant data structures.

 ---